Tieguanyin: The Story of Iron Goddess of Mercy Oolong Tea

 While these may only be legends, the fact of the matter is Tieguanyin tea is an exceptional oolong tea with unique characteristics.
 Read on to find out how the tea is cultivated and brewed.

 Traditional Tieguanyin is made using only the leaves, not the buds of the tea plant.
 The tea is typically made using the medium to large leaves and tea masters pluck three to four leaves along with the stems from each tea shoot.
-The harvest usually occurs in the fall, rather than in the spring, like most other teas.
+The harvest usually occurs in the fall, rather than in the spring when most other teas are picked.

 Once the tea leaves are plucked, they are withered in the sun to begin the drying process.
 The leaves are shaken or stirred every 2 hours to ensure even drying and the entire withering process takes anywhere from 6 to 10 hours.
 The leaves are considered done wilting when the edges turn a reddish-brown and the center has a yellowish tinge.